-As options are limited, we figured it would be helpful to create a rundown of Thai restaurants in Las Vegas, both on the Strip, near the Strip, and on Fremont Street, so that those hunting for it can get their fix.
+As options are limited, I figured it would be helpful to create a rundown of Thai restaurants in Las Vegas, both on the Strip, near the Strip, and on Fremont Street, so that those hunting for it can get their fix.

 Thai Restaurants on the Strip

 Lemongrass at Aria: Ranking among the more popular spots to enjoy Thai food on the Stirp, Lemongrass at Aria offers “a mix of authentic fare and more modern interpretations”.

 On the menu are items that span the Thai spectrum including noodle dishes, curry, rice, and seafood.

 While there are some spendy items on the menu (such as the $145 green curry Maine lobster), most entrees land in the $20 – $40 range.

 Noodles at Bellagio: while not devoted exclusively to Thai cuisine, Noodles offers a number of Thai selections on their menu.
 Options include spicy Thai shrimp noodles, calamari in a Thai chili sauce, and pad Thai.